Agata Buzek: Career

 Buzek made her screen debut appearing in the 1998 Italian drama film The Ballad of the Windshield Washers and the following year co-starred opposite Kinga Preis and Alicja Bachleda-Curuś in the historical drama film, The Gateway of Europe.
 She appeared in the 2001 fantasy film The Hexer and reprised her role in the television series the following year.
 In 2002 she appeared in the comedy film The Revenge, directed by Andrzej Wajda.
 She guest-starred in the German television series Tatort and Polizeiruf 110, and co-starred in the drama film, Within the Whirlwind (2009).

 In 2009, Buzek received Shooting Stars Award at the 60th Berlin International Film Festival for her performance in the comedy-drama film, Reverse.
 The film and her performance was well-received by international critics.
-She also received Gdynia Film Festival Award for Best Actress, and the Polish Academy Award for Best Actress.
+She also received Polish Film Festival Award for Best Actress, and the Polish Academy Award for Best Actress.
 In 2013 she made her American film debut starring opposite Jason Statham in the action crime drama Hummingbird.
 She starred in Polish films Fotograf (2014), Performer (2015) and 11 Minutes (2015).

 In 2016, Buzek starred alongside Lou de Laâge and Agata Kulesza in the drama film The Innocents receiving Polish Academy Award nomination for Best Supporting Actress.
 She received another Best Supporting Actress nomination for performance in A Coach's Daughter (2018).
 In 2018 she co-starred in the science fiction horror film High Life directed by Claire Denis.
 She later appeared in the Polish crime drama Dark, Almost Night (2019), a French romantic comedy White as Snow (2019), the German thriller Sleep (2020), the Latvian drama The Pit (2020), the Polish Netflix drama Erotica 2022 (2020), and the French drama Dune Dreams (2021).
 In 2021 she won her second Polish Academy Award for Best Actress for performance in the comedy-drama film, My Wonderful Life.
 In 2022 she starred in the psychological drama film Illusion for Netflix.
 In 2023 she starred in the action fantasy film She Is Conann and the historical adventure film, Dovbush.